Workout Recovery: What to Avoid on Workout Rest Days & 5 Tips to Use it Wisely

 Mistake #5: You’re a couch potato

-Doing nothing at all for a day can definitely be relaxing.
-However, try using your rest day for active recovery.
-Don’t push yourself; instead, focus on low intensity activities.
+Doing nothing at all for a day can definitely be relaxing and something you need from time to time.
+However, try using your rest day for active recovery by focussing on low-intensity activities like brisk walks, yoga, cycling, or swimming.

 Since people usually don’t stretch enough, we recommend that you take more time to develop flexibility on recovery days.
 You’ll relax your deep muscles in the process.
 Yoga, massage, relaxation baths, and a foam roller are great ways to loosen up tight muscles.